Drunk Driving Accident Attorneys in Morehead City, NC

 What to Do After an Accident Involving a Drunk Driver

 After a car accident involving a drunk driver, it’s important to put your health first.
 Drunk driving collisions often result in serious injuries.
 Call 911 to provide for an ambulance as well as authorities to respond to the scene.
 Drunk drivers need to be reported and apprehended before they cause additional damage.

 When you wait for authorities to respond, it’s also important to gather evidence that can support your personal injury claim.
 Take photos of the crash, property damage, and your injuries, and collect contact information of anyone who witnessed the accident.
 Then, hire an attorney.
 Our firm is fully equipped with the resources and professional experience you need to investigate your accident and correspond with insurance companies.

-Pursue the justice you deserve today by calling our drunk driving accident attorneys in Morehead City, NC for professional representation at (252) 512-5909.
+Pursue the justice you deserve today by contacting our drunk driving accident attorneys in Morehead City, NC for professional representation online or at (252) 512-5909.
 Your first consultation is free.

 Personal injury claims are considered civil actions, which are separate from criminal charges that are imposed by the courts.
 In criminal cases, prosecutors need to prove the at-fault party is guilty of drunk driving beyond a reasonable doubt to achieve a conviction, while in a civil claim, victims need only to prove that their injuries were caused by the driver through evidence.

 If certain kinds of evidence were used in the criminal case against the drunk driver, it can also be used in your civil claim.
 If the drunk driver is then convicted of a DUI, it can support your claim, as the conviction is public record and can be used as evidence.
 Our attorneys have handled countless drunk driving accident cases and know how we can use a DUI to strengthen your claim.